benwilcock/spring-cloud-stream-demo/docs/index.md

 In a fresh terminal window, go to the root folder of the project and issue the following command.

+> You'll need ["Docker"][docker-for-mac] to be installed and running on your system for this script to work properly as it requires `docker-compose`.

 ```bash
 ./start-servers.sh
 ```

 This script will start [Kafka][kafka-project] and [RabbitMQ][rabbit-project] and stream the log output from both to the terminal window (unless you exit with `Ctrl-C`).
 The servers do not stop when you press `Ctrl-C` - they'll keep running in the background.
 Once started these servers will all be available to applications running on your computer.

-> You'll need ["Docker for Mac"][docker-for-mac] to be installed and running on your system for this script to work properly as it requires `docker-compose`.

 ### Step 2: Choose Between Kafka or RabbitMQ Mode

-In steps 3 & 4 which follow, where we issue our Maven commands to build and run the microservices, we must substitute the **`-P<profile-choice>`** with the name of the messaging platform which we'd like to use.
+In steps 3 & 4 which follow, we must substitute the **`-P<profile-choice>`** with the name of the messaging platform which we'd like to use.

 * For **Kafka**, use: **`-Pkafka`**
 * For **RabbitMQ**, use: **`-Prabbit`**

-If you omit the `-P<profile-choice>` setting completely, then Kafka is assumed.
+If you omit the `-P<profile-choice>` setting completely, then Kafka is used.

 > Note: This demo is __not__ designed to "bridge" messages between Kafka and RabbitMQ, so be sure to choose the same profile name in each of the two applications when you compile and run them.
 If bridging messaging systems is your goal [see the documentation here][multi-connect].